 Continue reading “Getting Maximum ROI on Interns”

 Growing your church’s volunteer force is important.
 You need them for many reasons.
-Your ministries can often more more with more people.
+Your ministries can often do more with more people.
 Plus, serving on a team is the easiest way to feel like part of the church community.
-Yet you cannot only focus on getting more volunteers.
-You also need to keep existing volunteers engaged.
-Their experience is what will keep your digital ministries moving forward.
-This article will examine several ways to keep volunteers and help them grow over the years.
+This article will examine several ways to recruit and grow volunteers over time.

 Continue reading “How to Retain Volunteers”